IntersectMBO/ouroboros-network/ouroboros-consensus/docs/ChainSync.md

 # Chain sync client specification

-Note on terminology: by "intersection" between two chains we will always mean the most _recent_ intersection (could be genesis).
+Note on terminology:

+- By "intersection" between two chains we will always mean the most _recent_ intersection (could be genesis).
+- "Their" fragment, "their" chain refers to the chain of the upstream node;
+  "our" fragment, "our" chain refers to the chain of the local node.

 ## Key invariant